 Make sure you visit Tianzi Mountain.
 The director of the movie Avatar got inspiration for the floating mountains here.
 Since then, the park has been more commonly known as the Avatar Hallelujah Mountains.
 This part felt more “Avatar” to me than other parts of the park.
 It was really breathtaking.

 Take advantage of cable car rides.
 They are a great way to get to and from different parts of the park while enjoying the amazing view.
 After a full day of walking it’s nice to just enjoy the view.
 Upper Station of Tianzi Mountain Cable to Lower station of Tianzi Mountain is the most scenic one.
 This part had an incredible Jurassic Park feel to it.

-The cost of Cable Cars: The Cable Cars are not included in the price of your park entry ticket.
+The cost of the cable cars is not included in the price of your park entry ticket.
 It was around 20 Euro per journey to use the cable cars to help you get around the park.

 Finally, bring lots of water, prepare for a lot of walking.
 Make sure you take into account places to stop for food and the toilet!
 And get yourself a map to help navigate your way around Zhangjiajie National Park.